sportai/sportai_site/_posts/2024-11-11-Fantasy-Basketball-NBA-Trae-Young-Positionless-Basketball-Victor-Wembanyama-Nikola-Jokic-James-Harden-Embiid-busts-sleepers-breakouts.md

 Finally, positionless basketball has also **improved defensive flexibility** because players can constantly switch to other opponents despite not playing the same position.
 As a result, teams can coordinate defensive assignments better to **avoid mismatches**.

-### Positionless Play, Fantasy Gains: How Modern Basketball Impacts Your Lineup
+### Position-less Play, Fantasy Gains: How Modern Basketball Impacts Your Lineup

 ![A picture of assists per game using min-max normalization for the 2022-2023 NBA season](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*3EG4cTyZMHnHe2ufo1le5Q.png)
 <span style="font-size:0.5em;">A picture of assists per game using min-max normalization for the 2022-2023 NBA season.
 (Athlete: James Harden Source: medium.com Photograph by Giora Omer, Date: September 23rd, 2023)</span>

-Overall, **versatile basketball players thrive** in this new era of positionless play.
+Overall, **versatile basketball players thrive** in this new era of position-less play.
 Currently, Nikola Jokic ranks first in fantasy points per game, averaging around 45 points, **10 above** Giannis Antetokounmpo in second.

 These players rank consistently as top fantasy scorers and can significantly improve team performance.
 For example, Nikola Jokic, **who has a score+, *a unique metric generated by SportAI algorithms that projects future fantasy performance relative to other players using advanced metrics*,  of 96.83**, is currently averaging a triple-double a game, highlighting his wide skillset.